Rackspace Directory Sync: Administrator's Guide

 - The mailbox domain name

-You do not have to open any inbound ports form the internet to your domain controllers.
+You do not have to open any inbound ports from the internet to your domain controllers.

 Enable the following ports on the Directory Sync server: